cloudfoundry-attic/bosh-lite/README.md

 ## Troubleshooting

-1. Starting over again is often the quickest path to success, you can use `vagrant destroy` from the base directory of this project to remove the VM.
+1. Starting over again is often the quickest path to success; you can use `vagrant destroy` from the base directory of this project to remove the VM.
-1. To start with a new VM just execute the appropriate `vagrant up` command optionally with the provider option as shown in the earlier sections.
+1. To start with a new VM; just execute the appropriate `vagrant up` command, optionally passing in the provider as shown in the earlier sections.

 ## Manage your local boxes